JakobRogstadius/MOSTACHI/README.md

 This should generate the files `nodesequences.bin.part_#`, `nodes.bin` and `nodepairs.bin`.
 Any errors encountered during execution will be printed to `error.txt`.

+This should take a minute or so on the `short` dataset.

 ## Step 3: Run CompressNodeSequences

 The rather unmanageable output of the previous step contains, for each route, a long sequence of OpenStreetMap `way_id`s that describes the stepwise route along the road network from origin to destination.
 As OpenStreetMap represents the road network in higher resolution than we need, the data can be made more manageable by simplification of the road network.

 Compile and run the program `CompressNodeSequences`.
 This should generate the files `clusternodepairs.bin`, `nodepairclusters.bin`, `clustersequences.bin` and `bidirectionalnodes.csv` in the data directory specified in `paths.xml`.
 The space-consuming `nodesequences.bin.part_#` files are no longer needed and can be deleted, unless you wish to experiment with other compression schemes. **Modifying the `CompressNodeSequences` algorithm to simplify the road network further is likely one of the best ways to improve the computational performance of the simulation.**

+This should take a few seconds on the `short` dataset.

 ## Step 4: Pre-calculate several datasets, such as the build-out order for electric roads

 Compile and run the program `GenerateDatasets`.
 This should generate the files `acea_all_stop_location_matches.csv`, `route_length_class.csv`, `cluster_traffic_and_length.csv` and `ers_build_order.csv`.

+This should take a few seconds on the `short` dataset.
+Ignore the warnings for this dataset, they are unimportant.

 ## Step 5: Modify global parameter values to represent your region of interest